latent-to/developer-docs/docs/resources/glossary.md

 The primary Bittensor blockchain network, used for production purposes and connected to lite or archive nodes.

 **See also:** [Bittensor Networks](../concepts/bittensor-networks.md), [Subtensor Nodes](../subtensor-nodes/)

+### Mempool

+The _mempool_ is a temporary holding area in blockchain networks where pending and unconfirmed transactions sit before being included in a block.
+When you submit a transaction, it first enters the mempool, where it becomes visible to all network participants.

 ### Metagraph